 Community Privacy Residency (2026)

-As surveillance technologies proliferate and AI systems reshape how data is collected and used, communities need practical, human-centered privacy tools.
-The Community Privacy Residency supports collaborative research and prototyping, grounded in real-world community needs, participatory design, and an open-source ethos.
+As surveillance technologies proliferate and AI systems reshape how data is collected and used, communities need practical, human-centered privacy infrastructure grounded in real-world community needs, participatory design, and an open-source ethos.

 2026 Residency Info